Welcome to today's edition of the Rush 24-7 podcast.

 They're not informed.

-And he said, well, we don't really have a plan.
+He said, well, we don't really have a plan.

 All we know is we don't like yours.

-But Geithner doesn't Know what our plan is.
+But Geithner doesn't know what our plan is.

 He doesn't care what our plan is.